The Friction Fix: How to Stop Losing Leads at the Finish Line

 You did the hard part.

 You ran the ads.
 You wrote the blog posts.
 You convinced a busy B2B buyer to click your link.
-They are on your page, and they are interested.
+They’re on the page, and they’re interested.

-In B2B SaaS, we often focus on getting people to the website.
-We forget to look at what happens when they try to take action.
-Usually, they hit “friction.”
+In B2B SaaS we obsess over getting people to the website.
+We forget to look at what happens once they try to take action.
+Usually they hit friction, and friction is anything that makes a task feel like work.
+If converting feels like work, the lead quits.

-Here is how to remove the invisible barriers and start growing faster.
+Here’s how to find the invisible barriers and pull them out.

-Every form field you add decreases your conversion rate.
-It is a proven fact.
+Every field you add drops your conversion rate.
+It’s been measured many times.

-B2B founders often want “qualified” leads.
-So, they ask for a phone number, company size, job title, and “how did you hear about us?” before a user can even see a demo.
+Founders want “qualified” leads, so they ask for phone number, company size, job title, and “how did you hear about us?” before the visitor sees a demo.
+That’s an interrogation, not an opt-in.

-- Remove the “Phone Number” field: Unless you are calling them within 5 minutes, you don’t need it yet.
+- The phone number field.
+Unless someone is calling them in the next five minutes, you don’t need it yet.

-- One column only: Single-column forms are easier to read and faster to complete.
+- Two-column layouts.
+Single-column forms are faster to read and faster to fill.

-When a user clicks a button, they are taking a risk.
-They are wondering:
+When a visitor clicks a button, they’re taking a small risk.
+They’re wondering:

 - “Will I get spammed?”